theaungmyatmoe/development-environment-setup-for-android/src/getting-start.md

 # Text Editor

-Text editor is very important for Linux.
+Text editor is important for Linux especially when we are using the CLI.
-Default text editor of `Termux` is `nano` text editor.
+Default text editor of `Termux` is `nano`.
-If it is not exist you can install via `apt`,in the next chapters we will use `meow` or `pkg` as a package manager
+If it is not exist you can install via `apt`.

 ```sh
 apt install nano -y